matsengrp/tex-template/README.md

 - Make direct statements with parenthetical figure references
 - Follow hierarchical revision: section → paragraph → sentence → word level

+## Responses to reviewers

+When writing a response to reviewers, continue to edit the `main.tex`.
+We will have a separate response file: either Markdown or TeX.

+See [Bill Noble's Ten simple rules for writing a response to reviewers](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005730) for excellent advice.

 ## File Organization

 - `main.tex` - Main document (always the most up-to-date file)